-The caterpillars of clothes moths live on dried fungi and deadwood and the skin and fur of dead animals.
-This also includes fabrics used in closes, such as leather, wool, fur, and silk.
+The moth larvae live on dried fungi, deadwood, and dead animals’ skin and fur.
+This also includes natural fibers used in clothes, such as leather, wool, hair, and silk.
 They do not usually eat synthetic fibers or cotton if they don’t contain animal proteins.

-These moths used to live in bird nests and bees and wasps but have moved indoors as houses are ideal.
-As houses are kept warm throughout winter, the moths do not need to hibernate.
+The webbing clothes moth and the casemaking clothes live in bird nests but move indoors as moths seek food and warmth.
+As places are kept warm throughout winter, the moths do not need to hibernate.
 More than one generation of clothes moths can live each year, and adults can be found in all seasons.

-Most species of moths that come into your house are not clothes moths.
-Moths that come into the house attracted to the light are harmless, night–flying species.
-Close moths are not attracted to the light and can be seen trying to hide when disturbed.
-Close moths are much smaller than most species of moths, about a quarter to half an inch.
+Most species of moths that come into your house are not the type to eat your clothes.
+Moths that go into the house attracted to the light are harmless, night–flying species.
+Clothes moths are not attracted to the light and can be seen trying to hide when disturbed.
+Clothes moths are much smaller than most, about a quarter to half an inch.

 Clothes moths cannot eat or drink as they have no tongue.
 This is also true for many outdoor moths, which is why they have short lives.
-House moths can live indoors for up to a month as adults in which they survive on the food stores from the caterpillar stage.
-As their food supply is provided by what they eat as a caterpillar, the caterpillars do a lot of damage to clothes.
+House moths can live indoors for up to a month as adults who survive on the food stores from the caterpillar stage.
+As their food supply is provided by what they eat as a caterpillar, the larvae eat clothes they find.